Pterostylis abrupta

-Pterostylis abrupta, commonly known as the tablelands greenhood, is a species of orchid endemic to New South Wales.
+Pterostylis abrupta, commonly known as tablelands greenhood, is a species of orchid endemic to New South Wales, Australia.
 It is distinguished from similar greenhood orchids by its thick, flat, platform-like sinus and blunt labellum which is only just visible above the sinus.

 Description

 Pterostylis abrupta is a terrestrial, perennial, deciduous, herb with an underground tuber and a rosette of dark green, crinkled leaves, each leaf 10-25 mm long and 10-15 mm wide.
 A single flower 23-27 mm long and 12-15 mm wide is borne on a stalk 150-450 mm high.
 The flowers are dark green, white and brown.
 The dorsal sepal curves forward with a thread-like tip 10-18 mm long and with the petals forms a hood or "galea".
 The lateral sepals have a thread-like tip 30-40 mm long and there is a protruding, platform like sinus between their bases.
 The labellum is 13-15 mm long, 4 mm wide, brown, blunt and just visible behind the sinus.
 Flowering occurs from December to April.